Good news for fans ahead of India vs New Zealand T20 World Cup 2026 final as THIS star is set...

 However, there is one more surprise for the fans.
 On Sunday, March 8, superstar and global icon, Ricky Martin will be there to perform for the closing ceremony of the tournament before the ICC Men’s T20 World Cup 2026 final at the Narendra Modi Stadium, Ahmadabad.

-We are thrilled to announce Global Icon and Superstar Ricky Martin as the headliner for the Closing Ceremony before the Final at the ICC Men’s T20 World Cup 2026.
+Joining Global Superstar Ricky Martin at the Closing Ceremony before the Final of the ICC Men’s T20 World Cup 2026 are music icons Sukhbir & Falguni Pathak !

+Get ready for a Big Bang of global hits and desi anthems as these legendary artists… pic.twitter.com/MMbDFLmUbE

 — ICC (@ICC) March 6, 2026